British Columbia Supreme Court Civil & Family Rules Committee Terms of Reference

-10.00 Role of the Ministry of Justice Representative:
+10.00 Role of the members of the private bar:

-- Consulting internally within the Ministry of Justice with respect to proposed rule amendments and presenting the Ministry’s perspective to the Rules Committee;
+- Consulting internally within the Ministry of Attorney General with respect to proposed Rules amendments and presenting the Ministry’s perspective to the Rules Committee;

 - Providing written drafting instructions to Legislative Counsel, in consultation with the Chair;

-- Engaging additional expertise, including legal expertise within the Ministry of Justice, as appropriate;
+- Engaging additional expertise, including legal expertise within the Ministry of Attorney General, as appropriate;

 - Providing a copy of the written drafting instructions to the Chair;